indubyagee/AtlasEconomica-FTSM/CONTRIBUTING.md

 ## Code style
 - Keep scripts runnable from the repo root.
-- Favor clear variable names over cleverness.
+- Use clear variable names.
 - Add brief comments only when logic is non-obvious.
 - Keep paths relative using `Path` or `os.path` helpers.